mapbox/fuzzy/README.md

 # fuzzy

+(this is a [fork of mattyork/fuzzy](https://github.com/mattyork/fuzzy), published as the fuzzy-mb package on npm. read all instructions below as referring to fuzzy-mb)

 1k standalone fuzzy search / fuzzy filter a la Textmate and Sublime Text's command-T fuzzy file search.
 Node or browser.

 ## Get it